← Hub / 07 Cheat Sheet

 What it does

-Generates visual assets from descriptions.
-Pitch decks, landing-page mockups, social graphics, brand explorations, 3D scenes, product visualisations.
-You describe what you want — Design produces it.
+Generates visual assets directly from a description.
+Pitch decks, landing page mockups, social graphics, brand explorations, 3D scenes, and product visualisations all sit inside its range.
+You describe what you want and Design produces it, then sits there waiting for you to push back on the bits that are not quite right.

 What it can access

-Your prompt, reference images you upload, brand guidelines you give it, and an iterative loop where you push back on specific elements and it revises.
+Your prompt, any reference images you upload, the brand guidelines you hand it, and an iterative loop where you point at a specific element, ask for a change, and watch it revise without losing the rest.

 When to reach for it

-Pitch decks.
-Landing page mockups before you build the page.
-Social tiles.
-Product mockups for a Figma you don't want to draw.
-Any visual where the prompt is clearer than the pixels — and where you'd otherwise outsource or bounce ideas off Canva for an hour.
+Pitch decks, landing page mockups before you commit to building the real page, social tiles, and product mockups for a Figma file you have no patience to draw.
+Any visual where the prompt is clearer in your head than the pixels are, and where you would otherwise outsource it or lose an hour pushing shapes around in Canva.

 Example prompt